 This prohibition stands whatever the means of reproduction, representation and/or modification used, and for whatever duration.

-More generally, SA BRIDOR may be held liable for any direct or indirect damage arising from the use of information supplied via its website.
+More generally, BRIDOR SAS may be held liable for any direct or indirect damage arising from the use of information supplied via its website.

 Cookies are small text files stored on your hard disk when you visit the site.
 They are used to record and store information about visitors and their progress through the site, to facilitate the use of the site.